croquet/croquet-docs/croquet/README.md

 Note that the ticks-per-second rate of the reflector is independent of the future interval used by your models.
 Individual models may use different future times.

-# Snapshots & Persistence
+# Snapshots

 Snapshots are copies of the model that are saved to the cloud.
 When your Croquet application is running, the reflector will periodically tell it to perform a snapshot.

 Snapshots are used to synchronize other users when they join a session that's already in progress.
 They also provide automatic save functionality.
-If you quit or reload while your application is running, it will automatically reload the last snapshot when the application restarts. _However_, snapshots are only valid until you upldate the application code.
-Use [explicit persistence]{@link Model#persistSession} to preserve long-lived user data.
+If you quit or reload while your application is running, it will automatically reload the last snapshot when the application restarts. _However_, snapshots are only valid until you update the application code.

 Automatic snapshotting is the reason your model state needs to be stored as object properties, as opposed to a more functional style.
 All the properties of your model objects are serialized automatically (except those whose names start with a dollar sign like `this.$foo`).
 JavaScript can not serialize functions, and does not provide access to closure variables, so these cannot be used to hold model state (see {@link Model.types} for what types are supported out-of-the-box by the Croquet snapshot mechanism, and how to add support for custom types).
 The view code has no such restrictions, you can use any style you like, object-oriented or not.